Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

 In \cite{MR2040281, MR1786492}, Givental and Lee introduced Gromov-Witten invariants living in $\mathrm{G}$-theory.
 The basic ingredient to define these invariants is the so-called \emph{virtual structure sheaf} which is an element $\virtualsheaf$ in the Grothendieck group $\Gtheory_0$ of the truncation $t_0(\stablemaps)$.
 Let $j: t_0(\stablemaps)\to \stablemaps$ denote the inclusion.
 Our goal in this section is to explain that the virtual structure sheaf $\virtualsheaf$ constructed by Lee in \cite[Section 2.3]{MR2040281} can be identified with the restriction of the structure sheaf of $\stablemaps$ to the truncation.
-This in particular implies that their numbers are the same as the ones obtained from our lax action studied in the previous section.
-We must warn the reader that for the moment we do not claim to have completed the proof of this comparison as some of the results we need are only yet known for derived schemes.
-In some cases the generalization to derived quasi-smooth Deligne-Mumford stacks is immediate but some aspects (namely the arguments that required deformation to the normal cone) are non-trivial.
-We expect to work these details in later versions of this draft.\\
+This in particular implies that their GW classes are the same as the ones obtained from our lax action studied in the previous section.

 Let us start with some well-known general preliminaries.
 Let $F$ be a derived Artin stack and $j:t_0(F)\to F$ its truncation.
 Then the structure sheaf $\mathcal{O}_F$ produces a family of sheaves on the truncation $\pi_i(\mathcal{O}_F)$.
-In general these sheaves are not coherent but one can show that when the base field is of characteristic zero and $F$ is of finite presentation and quasi-smooth then these sheaves are coherent and vanish for $i>> 0$ - see \cite[SubLemma 2.3]{properlocal} for the case of derived quasi-smooth schemes.
+In general these sheaves are not coherent but one can show that when the base field is of characteristic zero and $F$ is of finite presentation and quasi-smooth then these sheaves are coherent and vanish for $i>> 0$ - see \cite[SubLemma 2.3]{properlocal}.
 Under these hypothesis one can show that the map $j_*$ sends coherent complexes to coherent complexes and by devissage induces an isomorphism $j_*:\Gtheory_0(t_0(F))\simeq\Gtheory_0(F)$.
 Its inverse $(j_*)^{-1}$ sends $\mathcal{O}_F \in \Gtheory_0(F)$ to $\Sigma_i (-1)^i \pi_i(\mathcal{O}_F)$ which is a finite sum under these hypothesis.
 Recall also that the Euler characteristics $\chi$ are defined by taking pushfoward to the point

 so that in $\Gtheory$-theory, we have $q_*((j_*)^{-1}(E))\simeq p_*(j_*(j_*)^{-1}(E))=p_*(E)$ for any $E\in \Gtheory_0(F)$.\\